-With increasing appliance efficiency, increased customer conservation, and declining household size, average usage per residential customer is projected to decline over the forecast period 2021 through 2030.
-Residential sales are projected to grow at an average annual rate of 1.6 percent for OUC and at 3.1 percent for St. Cloud over this same period.
-The number of residential customers is projected to grow at an average annual rate of 1.6 percent for OUC and 3.4 percent for St. Cloud over this same period.
+With increasing appliance efficiency, increased customer conservation, increased penetration of rooftop solar, and declining household size, average usage per residential customer is projected to decline over the forecast period 2022 through 2031.
+Residential sales are projected to grow at an average annual rate of 2.1 percent for OUC and at 3.2 percent for St. Cloud over this same period.
+The number of residential customers is projected to grow at an average annual rate of 1.8 percent for OUC and 4.2 percent for St. Cloud over this same period.